4ur1X/Intro_to_IM/Final Project/README.md

 **Description**

 My main idea is making a car game with a race track, with an objective to collect as many coins **(autocoins)** as possible.

+There'll be many race tracks to choose from.

 The following components for Arduino will be used: